Henry V of England: In film and television

+In comics and video games

+Henry V is a character in the comic series The Hammer Man in the BBC comic strip The Victor featuring him as the commander of the hero, Chell Paddock.
+King Henry V is a character in the video game Bladestorm: The Hundred Years' War and also in the Age of Empires II: The Conquerors in which he was featured as a paladin.

 Arms

 Henry's arms as Prince of Wales were those of the kingdom, differenced by a label argent of three points.
-Upon his accession, he inherited use of the arms of the kingdom undifferenced.
+Upon his accession, he inherited the use of the arms of the kingdom undifferenced.

 Marriage

-After his father became king, it was suggested that Henry marry the widow of Richard II, Isabella of Valois, but this had been refused.
-After this, there were negotiations to arrange a marriage with Catherine of Pomerania, Countess Palatine of Neumarkt, for three years, between 1401 and 1404, but it ultimately failed.
+After his father became king, Henry was created Prince of Wales.
+It was suggested that Henry should marry the widow of Richard II, Isabella of Valois, but this had been refused.
+After this, negotiations took place for his marriage to Catherine of Pomerania between 1401 and 1404, but ultimately failed.

-In 1420 Henry V married Catherine of Valois, daughter of Charles VI of France and younger sister of Isabella of Valois.
+During the following years, marriage had apparently assumed a lower priority until the conclusion of the Treaty of Troyes in 1420 when Henry V was named heir to Charles VI of France and provided in marriage to Charles's daughter Catherine of Valois, younger sister of Isabella of Valois.
 Her dowry, upon the agreement between the two kingdoms, was 600,000 crowns.
 Together the couple had one child, Henry, born in late 1421.
 Upon Henry V's death in 1422, the infant prince became King Henry VI of England.